 What will happen if my relative or loved one starts to show symptoms associated with COVID-19?

-In line with Government guidance a test will be arranged and any resident displaying symptoms associated with COVID-19 will be put into isolation for the recommended period.
+Over recent months all staff and residents have been asked to take a regular test (residents once evert 28 days / staff three times a week).
+This is to “capture” early onset and asymptomatic presentation of the virus.
+If anyone presents with symptoms, in line with Government guidance, a test will be arranged and the resident will be supported in their own room for the recommended period.
 As next of kin we will naturally keep you informed of any change in health.

 Will my relative be tested for COVID-19?